Jacksonville Lost Wages Attorneys

 Individuals who make a large portion of their earnings off tips and gratuities may still receive those in their workers’ compensation benefits.
 These must be added into their untaxed income after the equation and after reviewing past tax records.
 Then, this will go toward the amount of compensation the employee is entitled to.

 What May Not Be Included?

 In some cases, your sick leave, vacation pay, annual leave and employer contributions may not be included in your workers’ compensation benefits.
 But, with the assistance of a skilled workers compensation attorney, you may be able to negotiate those items into your lost wages and hopefully, recover what you would have earned had you been able to work full-time or at least return to work.

 If a worker dies because of a work-related injury or illness, then the dependent family members may receive the workers’ compensation benefits on their behalf.
 They are eligible for:

 - Wage benefits

 - Surviving spouses may receive 50 percent of the deceased employee’s AWW

 - An additional percentage may be rewarded if there are dependent children

 If you or a loved one was injured on the job, you need professional representation to get maximum benefits.
-Contact the workers compensation lawyers at Hardesty, Tyde, Green & Ashton today for a free consultation regarding your case.
-There is no obligation for meeting with us, so call us now at 904-398-2212.
+Contact the workers’ compensation lawyers at Hardesty, Tyde & Ashton, P. A. today for a free consultation regarding your case.
+There is no obligation for meeting with us, so call us now!